 It is important before a job interview to think about all the reasons why you are attending and what you have to offer the organisation.
 Be ready to discuss both short and long-term career goals in general terms.

 Gaps in CVs

 You will also need to explain gaps in employment.
-If you worked in a temporary capacity but didn't put it on your CV, know the details of which companies you worked with, what you did for them and the length of the assignments.
-If you did not work but did search for a job give some examples of the research you did regarding job opportunities and the process you went through to find the position.
+If you worked in a temporary capacity but haven’t put it on your CV, remember the details of which companies you worked with, what you did for them and the length of the assignments.
+If you did not work but were searching for a job, give some examples of the research you did regarding job opportunities and the process you went through to find a position.